victorzappi/LDSP/docs/1_dependencies.md

 - **Git [optional]**: while not needed to build/run LDSP applications, Git is very useful to download the LDSP environment from this repo and keep it up-to-date:
 [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-- **Android NDK**: includes the C++ compiler (the toolchain) and the run-time libraries necessary to build from your laptop LDSP applications that can run on your phone.
+- **Android NDK**: includes the C++ compiler (the toolchain) and the run-time libraries necessary to build from your computer/laptop LDSP applications that can run on your phone.
 [https://developer.android.com/ndk/downloads](https://developer.android.com/ndk/downloads)
 --> Once downloaded, note down the path of the NDK, it will be needed later! <---